These control should always be read together with the NSW Health Guideline (GL2016_002) NSW Contingency Plan for Viral Haemorrhagic Fevers.

 Contacts should be counselled about their risk and the symptoms of EVD and provided with a factsheet (Appendices 6,7,8) suitable for their level of exposure, as per the table above.

-Work restrictions may be considered for some contacts with higher risk exposures or for healthcare worker contacts (see Table) for 21 days following the last possible contact with the case.
-Home quarantine is not routinely recommended during this period if these individuals remain asymptomatic, but measures to reduce body contact and/or social mixing with other people may be recommended based on a risk assessment of the particular circumstances.
+Work restrictions may be considered for some contacts with higher risk exposures or for healthcare worker contacts (see Table 1) for 21 days following the last possible contact with the case.
+Home isolation is not routinely recommended during this period if these individuals remain asymptomatic, but measures to reduce body contact and/or social mixing with other people may be recommended based on a risk assessment of the particular circumstances.

-Symptomatic contacts who test negative for EVD by nucleic acid testing (NAT) will still need to be monitored for 21 days after their last contact with a probable or confirmed EVD case.
+Symptomatic contacts that test negative for Ebola virus by nucleic acid testing (NAT) will still need to be monitored for 21 days after their last contact with a probable or confirmed EVD case.
 If the symptomatic contact’s laboratory specimen was collected during the first three days of illness, re-testing for EVD can be considered, based on clinical judgement and results of other investigations.
 See Section 8.
-Laboratory testing, Re-testing.
+Laboratory testing: Re-testing.

-In an Australian clinical setting, healthcare workers who have taken recommended infection control precautions, including the use of appropriate PPE, while caring for a probable or confirmed EVD case are not considered to have had low or high-risk exposures to EVD.
+In an Australian clinical setting, HCWs who have taken recommended infection control precautions, including the use of appropriate PPE, while caring for a probable or confirmed EVD case are not considered to have had low or high-risk exposures to EVD.

-However, given that not all breaches in PPE are obvious and work conditions may elevate anxiety levels, healthcare workers caring for probable or confirmed EVD cases may be advised to monitor their temperature daily.
-This approach means that healthcare workers are managed as low risk contacts even in the absence of known lower risk exposures, however no restriction in work duties is necessary while the HCW is asymptomatic.
+However, given that not all breaches in PPE are obvious and work conditions may elevate anxiety levels, HCWs caring for probable or confirmed EVD cases may be advised to monitor their temperature daily.
+This approach means that HCWs are managed as low risk contacts even in the absence of known lower risk exposures; however, no restriction in work duties is necessary while the HCW is asymptomatic.

 Individual hospitals and healthcare organisations will need to implement their own occupational health and safety policies for staff caring for, or involved in the care of EVD cases.
 This might include hospital management conducting an interview or questionnaire for these staff at the beginning of each shift to ask about symptoms.